EECS448-KRAAG/SocialStories/README.md

 ## Backend

-The easiest way to run the backend is to follows the instructions in `Putting it together` below since the backend needs an Elasticsearch instance in order to function.
+The easiest way to run the backend is to follow the instructions in `Putting it together` below since the backend needs an Elasticsearch instance in order to function.

 ## Putting it together